stillbigjosh/stillbigjosh.github.io/writeups/detection-scenarios.md

 ### Opsec Considerations

-These are open-ended questions to drive your own testing, this is not a bypass guide.

 - What is the GrantedAccess value your tool uses?
 Look it up in the Sysmon Event ID 10 log.
 Compare it against the exclusion list in the rule definition.
 Research what the minimum access rights are to actually read LSASS memory.
 - Does the CallTrace field in the Sysmon event reveal which DLL performed the access?
 The **Potential Credential Access via LSASS Memory Dump** rule specifically looks for `dbghelp.dll` or `dbgcore.dll` in the CallTrace.
 Tools that use different DLLs for memory reading may evade that specific rule.